SNS Van Use for Students

-Driving on University Business will then email you a link to the DGS Defensive Driving course.
-Upon completion of the course, please print your completion certificate, sign, and turn it in to the plastic file inbox marked "Van Driver Forms" outside room S314 (SNS Department Office), Chapman Science Academic Center (bldg.
-53) so that it can be signed by the Department Chair.
+Driving on University Business will email you a link to the DGS Defensive Driving course.
+Upon completion of the course, please print your completion certificate, sign, and submit as a pdf to email@example.com.

 All paperwork will be processed as quickly as possible.
 Please submit paperwork early in the semester to ensure driving privileges.

-- Fill out a driver’s check list before you leave.
-Van users should check vehicle for safety at the same time.
-Tires, gas, oil, First-Aid kit, fire extinguisher, flares for emergency use, and other safety items should be checked before leaving on your trip.
+- Fill out the Daily Operator's Checklist before you leave.
+For safe usage, all vehicle functions and safety features including: brakes, lights, tire pressure, horn, gas, oil, First-Aid kit, and fire extinguisher should be checked before leaving on your trip.